openservicebrokerapi/servicebroker/spec.md

 - *Platform*: The software that will manage the cloud environment into which Applications are provisioned and Service Brokers are registered.
-Users will not directly provision Services from Service Brokers, rather they will ask the Platform (ie. their cloud provider) to manage Services and interact with the Service Brokers for them.
+Users will not directly provision Services from Service Brokers, rather they will ask the Platform to manage Services and interact with the Service Brokers for them.

 - *Service*: A managed software offering that can be used by an Application.
   Typically, Services will expose some API that can be invoked to perform